 UCM: What were some other jobs you had in Hollywood?

 Edwards: My biggest goal was I wanted to work in scripted television.
 People advised me that if you worked in reality TV, you really have to work hard to convince different producers or different post-production personnel that you can work in scripted TV.
 You want to make sure you're not pigeonholed.
 I got a lot of help from my mentor, [feature film editor] Brett Hedlund.
-And then I took a position underneath what I usually do, as a post-production assistant for a couple weekends for the Netflix show Bloodline.
+And then I took a position underneath what I usually do, as a post-production assistant briefly for the Netflix show Bloodline.
 While I was there, I networked heavily with the editors.
 I had already been accepted into the Motion Picture Editors Guild union at the time.
 And my first union show was reality TV, which was Discovery Channel's Naked and Afraid.
 But it was very brief because then I got HBO right after that.

 UCM: There's an ongoing conversation about sexism and race in Hollywood.
 Has it been hard to navigate a career there as a woman of color?

 Edwards: I would say that there are definitely challenges, but they're not challenges that would keep me away from pursuing my goals.
 There are things that you become aware of when you are working with different studios and with different networks.
 We're in a very unique period where a lot of studios have been called out for not being very diverse.
 And I think there's some advantages for me to be working in Hollywood at this time, when studios are really taking a serious look at the diversity at the table.
 Quite often I've been the only African American, let alone the only African-American woman, working in editorial.
 That even happens in DC.
 So, it wasn't something that, coming to LA, would truly shock me.
 But I don't look at it as something that hinders me.
 Quite often I look at it as an advantage.
 More and more editors want to help bring diversity to the table.
-The program that I'm a part of through the American Cinema Editors organization is a diversity mentorship program.

 UCM: Even though you've already worked on these episodes, do you still watch Black Lightning every Tuesday night?